kennabogue/kennabogue/README.md

 The information that you present on the markdown pages is up to you.
 But, it must meet the following requirements.
 The site must have a minimum of five markdown pages and contain the following somewhere on the pages.

-* Paragraphs.
+* DONE      Paragraphs.
 * DONE      Headers.
 * DONE      Links between the markdown pages.
 * DONE      Links to other web sites.
 * DONE      One or more images that are hosted in the GitHub repo.
-* One or more images that are hosted elsewhere on the web.
+* DONE      One or more images that are hosted elsewhere on the web.
 * DONE      A list.
 * DONE      Some text that is bolded.
 * DONE      Some text that is italicized.